IBM/storage-fusion/AI/quickstarts/model-as-a-service-rhoai-3.5/README.md

 ## Documentation

-The MaaS platform is deployed using four Helm charts that must be installed in sequence:
+The MaaS platform is deployed using Helm charts that must be installed in sequence:

 ```text
 maas-operators (install first)